Saviour's Day (song): Release and reception

 In the UK, "Saviour's Day" entered the UK Singles Chart on 8 December 1990 at number six.
 It went to number three the following week, and up a further spot in the week before Christmas.
-The song went to number one on 23 December 1990, becoming that year's Christmas number one and replacing the previous week's UK number one, "Ice Ice Baby" by Vanilla Ice.
+The song became that year's Christmas number one when announced on 23 December 1990 and replacing the previous week's UK number one, "Ice Ice Baby" by Vanilla Ice.
 A week later "Saviour's Day" dropped back down to number three, and spent only one more week in the top 40 at number twenty.
 The final charted spot in the top 100 was on 19 January 1991, when "Saviour's Day" was at number 53.
 The song was Richard's second solo Christmas number one in the UK, after "Mistletoe and Wine" in 1988.

 In 2017, ShortList's Dave Fawbert listed the song as containing "one of the greatest key changes in music history".